 Wudang Mountains in China were at one time a sort of University for Martial Arts.
 Masters of different disciplines would come together and exchange their research findings in order to advance their combined understanding.
 There the principles of how to use the human body and mind most efficiently for self-defense were distilled into a new Martial Art.
-It was named Ba Gua Zhang, or Eight Trigram Palm, after the set of Daoist mathematical principles that were used to describe it.
+It was named Ba Gua Zhang, or Eight Trigram Palm, after the set of Daoist mathematical equations that capture its essence.

 This was a giant leap forward.
 A Martial Art was no longer a set of techniques useful in a particular situation but an understanding of how to fully develop the body and mind so that it could respond most effectively in any combat situation.
-A very useful byproduct of such development was the attainment of the full potential of one’s body and mind.
+A very useful byproduct of such development was a method to realize one’s full potential.